snafusauce/javaStuff/README.md

         String lower = input.toLowerCase();
         // stores "cricket!"

-*/
+---
+### Scope Stuff
+Using an instance variable with the same name as a local variable

-//how to use an instance variable vs a local variable, by default it's the local variable public String name;
+      //how to use an instance variable vs a local variable, by default it's the local variable
+      public String name;

       public Dog(String inputName){
       name = inputName;
       }

       public void speakNewName(String name){
       System.out.println("Hello, my new name is" + this.name);
       }

-//use this to call mother methods inside a method, this saves time - basically we don't have to pass in the parameters public int brightness;
+Use __this__ keyword to call methods inside methods, this saves time - basically we don't have to pass in the parameters

+Example:

+     public int brightness;
      public int volume;

      public void setBrightness(int inputBrightness){
-  this.brightness = inputBrightness;
+     //this sets the objects brightness to whatever was passed in this.brightness = inputBrightness;
      }

+Example 2

     public void setVolume(int inputVolume){
     this.volume = inputvolume;
     }

+Example 3: we call a method with this, which calls the earlier method which also uses the this keyword

     public void resetSettings(){
     this.setBrightness(0);
     this.setVolume(0);
      }
-}

-INHERITTANCE
+---
+### INHERITANCE
-//use the extends keyword followed by the parent classs class Triangle extends Shape {
+Use the __extends__ keyword followed by the parent class to inherit methods and attributes

+        class Triangle extends Shape {

-  // additional Triangle class members
+        // additional Triangle class members }

-}

-You can also inherit the constructor with the super keyword class Triangle extends Shape {
+You can also inherit the constructor with the super keyword

+    class Triangle extends Shape {
          Triangle() {
-    super(3);
+             super(3);}
-    OR - we can also use this with the construtor name numSides this.numSides = 3;
+OR - we can also use __this__ with the construtor name numSides

-  }
+    this.numSides = 3;

+__This__ calls the method from the parent class, make sure to use the required parameters

 If you’re writing a constructor of a child class, and don’t explicitly make a call to a constructor from a parent class using super, it’s important to remember that Java will automatically (and secretly) call super() as the first line of your child class constructor.

     class Shape {

     protected double perimeter;

     }

-// any child class of Shape can access perimeter
+    //Any child class of Shape can access perimeter with the protected keyword

-In addition to access modifiers, there’s another way to establish how child classes can interact with inherited parent class members: using the final keyword.
+In addition to access modifiers, there’s another way to establish how child classes can interact with inherited parent class members: using the __final__ keyword.

 If we add final before a parent class method’s access modifier, we disallow any child classes from changing that method.

 This is helpful in limiting bugs that might occur from modifying a particular method.

-Use the override keyword on a child class method to change it, the parameters, name, and return type have to be the same
+Use the __override__ keyword on a child class method to change it
++ The parameters, name, and return type have to be the same

+Example

     @Override
     public void printBalance() {
         System.out.println("Your checking account balance is $" + balance);
         }
-}
-//this calls the method from the parent class, make sure to use the required parameters super.printBalance();

-//this allows us to use kaylas account as a bank account object as well as a checking account object
-//note that this means kaylasaccount cant use methods that the parent bankaccount class doesnt have BankAccount kaylasAccount = new CheckingAccount(600.00);

-//we can put instances of different classes that share a parent class together in an array or ArrayList!
+We can put instances of different classes that share a parent class together in an array or ArrayList!
+Example

     Monster dracula, wolfman, zombie1;

     dracula = new Vampire();
     wolfman = new Werewolf();
     zombie1 = new Zombie();

     Monster[] monsters = {dracula, wolfman, zombie1};

-//iterate on the list of subclasses for (Monster monster : monsters) {
+    //iterate on the list of subclasses
+    for (Monster monster : monsters) {

       monster.attack();

     }

-//we can also use child class objects as method parameters when it's defined with a parent class
+We can also use child class objects as method parameters when it's defined with a parent class

+---
+### Error Handling

     //this will print the error in red catch(ArithmeticException e){
       System.err.println("ArithmeticException: " + e.getMessage());

-// use command + / to comment out blocks of code